jefftriplett/jefftriplett.github.io/_drafts/django-and-the-chamber-of-secrets.md

 ## Conclusion

 Overall, I'm happy to be able to manage my environment variables from the command line without having to rsync files around.
-Using Chamber with KMS increased my monthly AWS bill by $0.01 which is money well spent for the flexability of using Chamber.
+Using Chamber with KMS increased my monthly AWS bill by $0.01, which is money well spent for the flexibility of using Chamber.

+## Alternatives

+For a recent client project, I had a good experience using the 1Password CLI to share and load secrets into the environment.
+If you are working with a team, I would consider checking it out for your team in case it's a good fit.
+Check out their docs on the the feature here: [https://developer.1password.com/docs/cli/secrets-environment-variables/]

 ## Resources